knice/inquiry.ucsc.edu/source/_articles/2016-17/lab-in-the-hand.md

 <figure>

-{% img 2016/p27-optofluidic.jpg magick:resize:650 alt:"An optofluidic chip" %}
+{% asset 2016/p27-optofluidic.jpg @magick:resize=650 alt:"An optofluidic chip" %}

 <figcaption>Several of Holger Schmidt's optofluidic chips to be used in counting molecules tagged with fluorescence.</figcaption>